yusuf-aslan/BTDestek/conductor/tracks/core_ticket_mgmt_20251227/plan.md

 # Plan: Core Ticket Management & Public Portal

 ## Phase 1: Database & Models
-- [~] Task: Create Migrations for Departments, Categories, Tickets, Announcements, and Canned Responses.
+- [x] Task: Create Migrations for Departments, Categories, Tickets, Announcements, and Canned Responses. <!-- bed20a6 -->
 - [ ] Task: Implement Models with appropriate relationships and fillable fields.
 - [ ] Task: Implement `Ticket::booted()` logic for auto-capturing `ip_address` and `computer_name`.
 - [ ] Task: Create a `DatabaseSeeder` with Turkish defaults for Departments and Categories.